Understanding The Nursing Diagnosis For Schizophrenia

 Counseling may play another role in improving individuals’ long-term quality of life with schizophrenia.
 Trained therapists can suggest healthy coping strategies while helping clients improve their thought patterns and behaviors.

 However, if you’re living with schizophrenia, symptoms like low mood and motivation may make it more difficult to leave the house.
 This difficulty can make it challenging to attend therapy in person.
 With online therapy through a platform like BetterHelp, you can work with a therapist from your home, which may be more manageable than in-person therapy.
-In addition, you can access unique features like support groups, worksheets, and journaling prompts.
+In addition, you can find unique features like support groups, worksheets, and journaling prompts.

 Getty/Vadym Pastukh